-The Outstanding First-Year Advocate Award recognized an individual who had made significant contributions to the academic and/or personal lives of first-year students as a role model and advocate.
+The Outstanding First-Year Advocate Award recognizes an individual who has made significant contributions to the academic and/or personal lives of first-year students.
+The Outstanding First-Year Advocate Award Committee has named Shelly VandePanne as the recipient of 2014.
+Shelly is the Director of Student Academic Affairs for Ferris State University Seminar.

 2012 - Not awarded